Attractions in SF

-San Francisco's famous Cable Cars dare all visitors to the City to go for 'a once in a lifetime' ride up and down the many hills that make San Francisco so unique.
-This system of climbing 'half way to the stars' over steep hills, was invented in 1871 by Andrew Hallidie and has essentially remained unchanged since the first car was inaugurated in 1873.
-Now designated as a moving "National Historical Monument", the three remaining Cable Car lines traverse through San Francisco's famous downtown neighborhoods, from Union Square to Fisherman's Wharf and the Embarcadero through Russian Hill, Nob Hill, Chinatown and the Financial District.
-With views of San Francisco's famous Lombard Street, 'the crookedest street in the world', Aquatic Park, the Maritime Historical Park at the Hyde Street Pier, Alcatraz, Coit Tower and the Golden Gate Bridge, the ride on one of these Cable Cars is a breathtaking adventure in itself.
+San Francisco's famous cable cars entice all visitors of the city to go for 'a once in a lifetime' ride up and down the many hills that make San Francisco so unique.
+This system of climbing 'halfway to the stars' over steep hills was invented in 1871 by Andrew Hallidie, and has essentially remained unchanged since the first car was inaugurated in 1873.
+Now designated as a moving National Historical Monument, the three remaining cable car lines traverse through San Francisco's famous downtown neighborhoods, from Union Square to Fisherman's Wharf and the Embarcadero through Russian Hill, Nob Hill, Chinatown and the Financial District.
+With views of San Francisco's famous Lombard Street (the crookedest street in the world), Aquatic Park, the Maritime Historical Park at the Hyde Street Pier, Alcatraz, Coit Tower and the Golden Gate Bridge, the ride on one of these cable cars is a breathtaking adventure in itself.

-Stop along the way and visit the Cable Car Barn and Museum which houses the 40+ S.F.
-Cable Cars at night.
-This garage, repair shop and museum which houses the original Cable Car from 1873, also is the powerhouse that operates the wire cables for the entire Cable Car system over its 17 miles (25KM).
+Stop along the way and visit the Cable Car Barn and Museum, which houses the 40+ cable cars at night.
+This garage, repair shop and museum, which houses the original cable car from 1873, is also the powerhouse that operates the wire cables for the entire cable car system over its 17 miles (25 km).

 Visit the Tourist and Visitors Center at Powell and Market Streets for a possible discount fare or day pass.